By Jessa Paschke, Pet Training Specialist

 And that’s not to mention the fact that pet owners tend to visit doctors less and spend less on medication, and that interacting with pets can reduce depression.

 To have a great life with your kitty, your home needs to be a safe place for him or her.
-So, as we celebrate Happy Cat Month this September, take a few minutes to make sure your home is as safe a space for your cat as possible.
+So, in honor of your great cat, take a few minutes to make sure your home is as cat-proofed as possible.

 Electrical shock is a serious danger for pets, especially cats who may try to chew on cords or lick outlets.
 Unplug items that aren’t in use, placing the cord out of the reach of your curious kitty.
 Invest in outlet covers and cord protectors.
 Or, speak with your veterinarian for safe options for cat repellents to deter your cat from chewing on cords.